MOT check

 Thankfully the gov.uk website has a quick and easy service for checking car tax, anyone can use it to check any car registration:

-• Navigate to gov.uk/check-vehicle-taxon your phone or computer
+• Navigate to gov.uk/check-vehicle-tax on your phone or computer

 • Click ‘Start Now’